BPD Coaching

 Is BPD Coaching right for me?

-BPD Coaching should be considered supplemental support to professional treatment – someone who can relate to you, help support your goals and hold you accountable.
+BPD Coaching should be considered supplemental support to professional treatment – someone who can relate to you, help support your goals, hold you accountable and encourage you.
 It’s for people with BPD who have self awareness, are higher functioning and want an extra boost in maintaining a healthier mindset.

-I only give advice or suggestions when you specifically ask for it.
-Please keep in mind that any advice I provide is only based on my own personal recovery experiences.
-It’s not based on schooling, training or any particular therapy method.
-While it would be well-intended advice, I can’t guarantee there won’t be any errors or that it would work for your particular situation.
+My main goal during the call is to actively listen to and support you, in whatever way that looks for you.
+Please keep in mind that any advice I provide is based only on my own personal experiences.
+It’s not based on schooling or training.
+While it would be well-intended, research informed advice – I can not guarantee there won’t be any errors in what I suggest or that it would work for your particular situation.

 Can my loved one and I do a call together?

-If you suspect your loved one is abusing you (whether you’re the person with BPD or not), do not book a joint call.
-Instead, let’s talk about your concerns one-on-one.
+If you suspect your loved one is abusing you (whether you’re the person with BPD or not), I highly recommend you do not book a joint call.
+Let’s talk privately about your concerns instead.

 Do I need a formal BPD diagnosis?

 You do not need a BPD diagnosis in order to talk with me.
-Dealing with BPD traits can still be a huge struggle and extra peer support could be beneficial.
-The only thing I ask, whether you’ve been diagnosed or not, is that you have a history of or are currently working with a mental health professional.
-A coach should not be your first line of defense when dealing with mental health matters.
+Dealing with BPD traits can still be a huge struggle and extra peer support can be beneficial.
+The only thing I ask, whether you’ve been diagnosed with BPD or not, is that you have a history of or are currently working with a mental health professional.
+A coach should not be your first line of defense when dealing with mental illness.